-Table 8: Shares granted as part of remuneration during the year ended 31 December 2013
+Table 8: Shares granted as part of remuneration during the year ended 31 December 2014

-Key Management Personnel No of shares granted during the year Value of shares granted during the year \$ Value of shares lapsed during the year \$ Total value of shares granted, exercised and lapsed during the year \$ % Remuneration consisting of shares for the year - - - - - -
+No of shares granted during the year Value of shares granted during the year \$ Value of shares lapsed during the year \$ Total value of shares granted, exercised and lapsed during the year \$ % Remuneration consisting of shares for the year Key Management

-Remuneration report (audited) (continued) Table 9: Options granted as part of remuneration for the year ended 31 December 2014
+Table 9: Options granted as part of remuneration for the year ended 31 December 2015

-No. of options granted during the year \$ Value of options granted during the year \$ Value of options exercised during the year \$ Total value of options granted, exercised and lapsed during the year \$ % Remuneration consisting of options for the year Key Management Personnel - - Table 10: Opt ions grantee d as part of r emuneration during the y vear ended 31 Dec ember 2013 No. of options granted during the year \$ Value of options granted during the year \$ Value of options exercised during the year \$ • Total value of options granted, exercised and lapsed during the year \$ % Remuneration consisting of options for the year Key Management Personnel · , - - - - -
+No. of options Value of Value of options Value of options Total value of options % granted during options granted exercised during lapsed during granted, exercised and Remuneration the year during the year the year the year lapsed during the year consisting of options \$ \$ \$ \$ \$ for the year Key Management Personnel - - - - - - Table 10: Option ns granted a s part of rem nuneration du ıring the yea r ended 31 Decen nber 2014 No. of options Value of Value of options Value of options Total value of options % granted during options granted exercised during lapsed during granted, exercised and Remuneration the year during the year the year the year lapsed during the year consisting of options

+Key Management Personnel - - - - - - - - - - - -